Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <li> The <em> partial sill </em> is the difference between the sill and the nugget.
 The <em> sill </em> is the value at which the semivariogram levels off at large distances.
 The partial sill indicates much variation remains in the data after accounting for the nugget. </li>
 </ol> <br>

 <p> The semivariogram cloud below (Figure 9) illustrates distant values on the right side, indicating that both high and low values are dispersed from the mean.
 In other words, high and low values exhibit autocorrelation with one another.
-Later on, the values in this semivariogram will be averaged into a certain number of lags and used to model a stochastic function through the lags: this function will describe spatial autocorrelation for the kriging surface.  </p> <br>
+Later on, the values in this semivariogram will be averaged into a certain number of points and used to model a function: this function will describe spatial autocorrelation for the kriging surface.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/EbNdkPI.jpeg" alt="Semivariogram" style="width:100%;max-width:625px">